 Astrocytomas are glial cell tumors that are derived from connective tissue cells called astrocytes.
 These cells can be found anywhere in the brain or spinal cord.
 Astrocytomas are the most common type of childhood brain tumor, and the most common type of primary brain tumor in adults.
 Astrocytomas are generally subdivided into high-grade, medium-grade or low-grade tumors.
 High-grade astrocytomas are the most malignant of all brain tumors.

 Astrocytomas are further classified for presenting signs, symptoms, treatment, and prognosis, based on the location of the tumor.
 The most common location of these tumors in children is in the cerebellum, where they are called cerebellar astrocytomas.
 These persons usually have symptoms of increased intracranial pressure, headache, and vomiting.
 There can also be problems with walking and coordination, as well as double vision.
 In adults, astrocytomas are more common in the cerebral hemispheres (cerebrum), where they commonly cause increased intracranial pressure (ICP), seizures, or changes in behavior.
+Learn more about astrocytomas.

 Brain Stem Gliomas

 Brain stem gliomas are tumors found in the brain stem.
 Most brain stem tumors cannot be surgically removed because of the remote location and delicate and complex function this area controls.
 Brain stem gliomas occur almost exclusively in children; the group most often affected is the school-age child.
 The child usually does not have increased intracranial pressure (ICP), but may have problems with double vision, movement of the face or one side of the body, or difficulty with walking and coordination.

 The most common type of primary brain tumor is a glioma.
 Gliomas begin from glial cells, which are the supportive tissue of the brain.
 There are several types of gliomas, categorized by where they are found, and the type of cells that originated the tumor.